rfcx/arbimon-legacy/README.md

    (To stop the server, press Ctrl-C.)

-3. After the app container is running, open your browser at http://localhost:3000
+3. After the app container is running, open your browser at http://localhost:3000/project/balbina/audiodata/sites or http://localhost:3000/project/noise-puerto-rico/audiodata/sites or http://localhost:3000/project/taganrog-bay/audiodata/sites

 ### Alternative Local Dev Setup (no docker)